-This is probably going to be a long one and a tough one.
+So this is probably going to be a long one and a tough one.
 My goal is to accurately portray lovely, biblical submission and to show you that it can be beautiful.
 Now, before we get started I would just like to say, this is for Christian women.
 If you are not a Christian this just simply won’t work; without God’s enabling ability it is impossible to fully submit and trust.

 The definition of submission is, “the act of accepting or yielding to a superior force or to the will or authority of another person.”
-In today’s society submission is seen almost like a bad word and something that only weak women would do.
+In today’s society submission is seen almost as a bad word and something that only weak women would do.
 But honestly, that’s all wrong.
 As Christian women, we are called to live by the Bible.
 We are given commands and if we love God we will obey them for example in John 14:15 Jesus said, “If you love me, you will keep my commandments.

 Biblical submission is quite different from the world.
 Submission is not slavery, it is not abusive or menial.
 It is about order.
 The first thing we have to remember is that submission stretches only so far.
 You, as a woman, are called only to submit to authorities and your husband.
 Women are not a lower race we are simply programmed differently than men.
 While we are called to submit to our authorities we are not called to sin.
 That’s where we draw the line.
 If your husband is asking you to do something that is obviously sinful you have the right to respectfully refuse.
 We are called first to submit to God and then to our husbands.